kogakure/website-11ty-stefanimhoff.de/src/posts/2021/web-developer-work-environment-2.md

 I work with GitHub Enterprise at work and need to share code positions with other developers all the time.
 The plugin [vim-gh-line](https://github.com/ruanyl/vim-gh-line) is made for this.
 In Vim I position my cursor on a code line and press a shortcut to open the same position in GitHub.

 It should be possible to use LSP to run Prettier on Neovim, but I couldn’t yet figure out how.
-That’s why I installed [neoformat](https://github.com/sbdchd/neoformat) for know to do the job for me.
+That’s why I installed [neoformat](https://github.com/sbdchd/neoformat) for now to do the job for me.

 [Copilot.vim](https://github.com/github/copilot.vim) get’s an honorable mention, because I can’t use it yet.
 [GitHub Pilot](https://copilot.github.com/) is a new feature by GitHub and it's currently invite-only and needs an API key at the moment.
 I’m on the waiting list.
 It is a new AI feature that learns automatically and will suggest the right code at the right moment.
 Looks promising!